 Definition of Scrum Master: “A Scrum Master is a designated role that demands the person to look after all the scrum processes taking place in the Scrum framework.”

-With a knack for scrum principles and Scrum theory, the Scrum Manager must follow the rule book to deliver higher business value.
-It operates on agile and adaptive software development methods to streamline the process and accelerate productivity and quality.
-Scrum Master serves and coaches multiple teams to collaborate and guides them to complete the work in project timelines.
+With a knack for scrum principles and Scrum theory, the Scrum Master must follow the rule book to deliver higher business value.
+It operates on agile methodology and adaptive software development methods to streamline the process and accelerate productivity and quality.
+Scrum Master serves and coaches multiple teams to collaborate and guides them to follow Scrum principles to increase productivity.